The True Meaning of Loyalty in Family Dynamics

+I have four children—three boys and a girl.
 Like most siblings, the older two boys picked on each other constantly when they were little.
 As an only child, I couldn’t understand why two people couldn’t sit in the back seat of a car without being annoyed by another’s breathing, chewing, or simply existing.

 But even in those chaotic years, I knew one thing: they had a responsibility to each other.
-One day, I won’t be here, and what matters most is whether they choose to show up for one another.
+One day, I won’t be here, and what matters most is that they choose to show up for one another.

-Over time, I’ve watched that bond transform.
-From silly evenings spent throwing squishy balls at each other in the hallway to choosing matching tattoos, becoming lifeguards at the same pool, and even joining the same fraternity at the same university.
+The older two used to spend roudy evenings throwing squishy balls at each other in the hallway between bedrooms at bed time (yes, it was slightly annoying until this year when I had to paint over all the scuff marks on the wall bawled wishing they were little again), to choosing matching tattoos at 18, to becoming lifeguards at the same pool, and currently joining the same fraternity at the same university.
 My boys have grown into men who embody loyalty.

 What began as rivalry has become refuge.